MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 #### Data source mismatch: Target stage paginated report displays data from a Fabric dataset in the source stage

-**Description of problem**: At present, datasets are treated as an external Analysis Services data source, and connections to datasets aren't switched automatically after deployment.
+**Description of problem**: Currently, datasets are treated as an external Analysis Services data source, and connections to datasets aren't switched automatically after deployment.

 When you deploy a paginated report that's connected to a Fabric dataset, it continues to point to the dataset it was originally connected to.
 Use [deployment rules](deployment-pipelines/create-rules.md) to point your paginated report to any dataset you want, including, for example,  the target stage dataset.